JasonWilliams88/KickStarter_Analysis/README.md

 ### Outcomes Based on Goals
 - Settling a lower financial wqas indicative of a higher success rate in respect to plays

+### Limitations and Future Analysis
+- Outcome vs Goals was not weight against total projects allowing for outliers to cloudy the analysis for the larger goal ranges
+- Include a variance graph to cathc outliers and give more confidence in the findings